Close Cookie Popup

 Sometimes, a click might be missed, or a diamond might be awarded when it shouldn't have been.
 Don't worry!
 The on-screen diamond counters for Filly's Group and Dilly's Group are interactive.

-- Purpose: Clicking these icons allows you, the teacher, to manually add or subtract a diamond from a group's score.
+• Purpose: Clicking these icons allows you to manually add or subtract a diamond from a group's score.
 This is a handy tool for making quick corrections and ensuring the on-screen score accurately reflects the gameplay.

 Key Element: The Hey Feelings Cards

 Within each Emotion World, you'll discover a set of fun and engaging cards.
 These feature a mix of playful activities and thoughtful questions, all designed to effortlessly impart key SEL knowledge.
-Dive deeper into the complete card collection here.
+Dive deeper into the complete card collection under the Emotion Books.

 Before a session where you plan to explore a new Emotion World, take a few minutes and go over all Question Cards.
 This allows you to familiarize yourself with the range of topics and discussion prompts for that specific world.
 It can help you anticipate potential conversations and even prepare some of your own insightful follow-up questions to deepen the learning.